-2.5% Non-convertible bonds and detachable warrants
+2.5% Non-convertible Bonds and detachable warrants

-As discussed further above, in May 2017, we issued aggregate principal amount KRW90 billion (US\$83 million) 2.5% Non-convertible Bonds due 2024 with detachable warrants to purchase 306,539 common shares at an initial conversion price of KRW293,600 per share, subject to certain standard adjustments for anti- dilution protection ("exercise price adjustment").
-The warrants also contain a provision commonly referred to as "down-round" protection, whereby, in the event of issuance of new debt or sale of new shares at a price below the exercise price, the exercise price will be adjusted based on the magnitude of the dilution to existing shareholders.
-We determined the likelihood of triggering an adjustment to the conversion price was remote due to the control exercised by DUG and STIC and the expected operating performance of the Company.
-Through the date DUG exercised its call option rights, no event triggering an exercise price adjustment, or the down-round protection occurred.
+As discussed further above, in May 2017, we issued aggregate principal amount KRW90 billion (US\$80 million) 2.5% Non-convertible Bonds due 2024 with detachable warrants to purchase 306,539 common shares at an initial conversion price of KRW293,600 (US\$254) per share, subject to certain standard adjustments for anti-dilution protection ("exercise price adjustment").
+The warrants contain a provision commonly referred to as "down-round" protection, whereby in the event of issuance of new debt or the sale of new shares at a price below the exercise price the exercise price will be adjusted based on the magnitude of the dilution to existing shareholders.
+We believe the likelihood of triggering an adjustment to the conversion price is remote due to the control exercised by DUG and STIC.
+As of December 31, 2019 and 2018, no event triggering an exercise price adjustment or the down-round protection had occurred.